Golden milk, Latte Oro— also known as Turmeric Milk —is a traditional Ayurvedic Indian drink. It can be as simple as mixing milk and ground turmeric.

 Remember that consuming Curcumin may help inhibit the immune pathways responsible for psoriasis, which means Golden Milk may help prevent oxidative stress in the epidermal skin cells responsible for producing melanin.

 We know that the skin is more prompt to get blackheads and acne when its pores are blocked by oil, dead skin, and external pollutants; drinking turmeric milk for the skin can help prevent acne.

-Is essential to add a bit of black pepper whenever consuming curcumin in order to boost its absorption.
-Both, black and white pepper contain piperine which is the active component that fulfills this role.
+It is essential to add a bit of black pepper whenever consuming curcumin to boost its absorption.
+Both black and white pepper contains piperine which is the active component that fulfills this role.

 Most studies relate specifically black pepper to the consumption of curcumin.
-White pepper contains as much peperine as black pepper, suggesting it may also enhance curcumin’s absorption, I was not able to find a study that directly links the two, so I would stick to black pepper.
+Although white pepper contains as much peperine as black pepper, suggesting it may also enhance curcumin's absorption, I could not find a study that directly links the two, so I would stick to black pepper.